szwiep/py_SBeLT/THEORY.md

 We overcame these two challenges by using probability distribution functions which provide for modes displaced from zero (generally > 1 or more particle diameter equivalents in length), and for which the probability of sampling relatively small values Pr(X<=x) vanishes as x &#8594; 0.
 At present, **'py_SBeLT'** uses the normal or lognormal probability density functions to specify sediment particle travel distances.
+The normal distribution notably does not satisfy observations of travel distance distributions that are skewed to long lengths.
+However, we have incorporated the normal distribution as a model reference condition with respect to generating quasi-random sets of travel distances.

 The selection of which particular function is used is done within the **'parameter.yaml'** file (see readme.md and paper.md), and the readme.md provides the distribution function parameter value ranges tested to date.
 The gamma and Weibull distributions, for example, can also provide modes displaced from zero, and with distribution shapes that are skewed to longer lengths.
-Furthermore, physical experiments that provide reasonable analog conditions to those envisioned for **'py_SBeLT'** report that particle hop distances are well described by the
+Furthermore, physical experiments that provide reasonable analog conditions to those envisioned for
-Weibull distribution (Fathel et al., 2015).
+**'py_SBeLT'** report that particle hop distances are well described by the Weibull distribution (Fathel et al., 2015).
 These additional pdfs can be easily incorporated into future model extensions using the **'scipy.stats'** library of functions.

 ## References